 If you recall, our original phone call arrived on a Tuesday night.
 Wednesday morning initial contact was made with the family.
 Thursday all logistics were completed.
 Friday our clinician was on a plane!
 Saturday afternoon in a hotel in Geneva, Switzerland our flight paramedic made one-on-one bedside contact and began our process of moving a patient.

 Sunday morning came early with everyone dressed, packed and ready to go.
-Our patient looked great!
-We loaded the patient’s parents and sister, our patient, our clinician, and all luggage and medical equipment up into a van and began the journey.
-Arrangements at Geneva International Airport had already been planned with wheelchair service and a special security screening for the patient (separate from the masses).
-The group was then led to our aircraft for early boarding.
-The patient and clinician flew first class together as this allows room for equipment, close proximity to the lavatories, multi-positional seating, and satisfaction of any special diet needs.
+The patient looked great!
+We loaded his parents, his sister and luggage and medical equipment into the transport van and began the journey.
+Arrangements at Geneva International Airport had already been planned with wheelchair service, a special security screening, and early boarding.
+The patient and clinician flew first class together as this allows room for equipment, close proximity to the lavatories, multi-positional seating, and provision of any special diet needs.
 Trinity Air Medical notifies airlines at the time of booking of any special needs and our FAA approved equipment list is provided in advance.

 During the flight our patient was provided many services.
 These included maintaining his oxygen therapy, medications as prescribed, eat and drink as he desired and the ability to get up and stretch his legs.
 The family was able to relax as well and check in on him from time to time.
 The entire flight crew was very caring and accommodating as has been our experience.
 Our flight paramedic reported feeling a sense of pride when at one point the patient and entire family were sleeping comfortably.